 Declaring an environmental dependency should not be considered undesirable, merely an acknowledgment that the author has taken advantage of some assumed architecture.
 For example, most computers in common use are based on two's complement binary arithmetic.
-By acknowledging an environmental dependency on this architecture, a programmer becomes entitled to use the number -1 to represent all bits set without significantly restricting the portability of the program.
+By acknowledging an environmental dependency on this architecture, a programmer becomes entitled to use the number 1 to represent all bits set without significantly restricting the portability of the program.
+For example, by acknowledging an environmental dependency on big-endian memory access, a programmer becomes entitle to use the lower memory address of a cell as its the most significant byte.